CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 - ARM_CLIENT_SECRET

 > Note: You used commands to get/set this information in Step 1 [here.](../01-connectingtoazure/README.md)  Refer back to it if you need to refresh your memory.

+> Note: Remember also that some aliases/commands don't work as expected from a Windows cmd shell; if you have any issues with the commands you can try to run them either in the Git bash or PowerShell.

 Click "Save".